hapax/hapax.github.io/assets/maximal.md

 x(\theta) = \ell \cos (\theta), \quad y(\theta) = \ell \sin (\theta),
 $$

-and we can check, from our earlier observation about cos and sin, that
+and we can check, from our earlier observation about sine and cosine, that
 $x^2 + y^2 = \ell^2$.

 The point of having a nice way to discuss rotations is not so much